ZeusWPI/zeus.ugent.be/content/events/17-18/delaware-talk.md

 Did you know that it takes Google, Microsoft and Facebook only a few days or weeks to release a new version of their applications?
 During this session we'll discuss how we can use Scrum as a process to enforce continuous delivery, and what it takes to deploy new stable versions of web applications with confidence (and without any downtime).
-This part will be presented by Emanuel Dejonghe, senior full-stack developer for delaware and UGhent alumnus.
+This part will be presented by Emanuel Dejonghe, senior full-stack developer for delaware and Ghent University alumnus.

 # Part 2: AI / ML @delaware